Kotlin/dokka/docs/topics/runners/cli.md

 Executing the given example generates documentation in [HTML](html.md) output format.

-See [Command line arguments](#command-line-arguments) for more configuration details.
+See [Command line options](#command-line-options) for more configuration details.

 ### Running with JSON configuration

 It's possible to configure the CLI runner with JSON.
-In this case, you need to provide an absolute/relative path to the JSON configuration file.
+In this case, you need to provide an absolute/relative path to the JSON configuration file as the first and only argument.
 All other configuration options are parsed from it.

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar dokka-configuration.json
 ```

-At the very least, you need the following configuration:
+At the very least, you need the following JSON configuration file:
 ```json
 {
   "outputDir": "./dokka/html",